jeff-dh/bscript/README.md

 (local variables inside the generator namespace) at each call and a `StopIteration` is transformed into a `return` statement like behavior.

-A _task_ is pretty much a "function with an internal state" or a "function" with `yield` statements".
+A _task_ is pretty much a "function with an internal state" or a "function with `yield` statements".

 `yield` and `return` statements can be mixed inside python generators -- and therefor inside _tasks_ aswell.
 They behave as expected:

 - `yield` returns a value and resumes the execution
 - `return` returns a value and restarts the execution

 the result is somehow similar to functions: